knightr1d3r007/DIY_ESP32_Marauder/README.md

 https://github.com/justcallmekoko/ESP32Marauder/wiki/update-firmware

+# Important: It has to be the version v4
-From this site, download the following 4 files for the ESP32 Marauder_v4:
+From this site, download the following 4 files, for the version "ESP32 Marauder_v4":

 1-Bootloader
 2-Partitions